pladisdev/Discord-AI-With-STT/README.md

  - COMMAND_ROLES requires a lower case name of the role in your guild
  - COMMAND_USERS requires your User ID.
 Right click a user's name to get their ID in discord.
  - Leaving both empty allows anyone to command the bot.
+ - REPLY_CHANNELS decides which channel ID in your guild the bot can reply to user in.
+Keep empty to allow all channels.
+Right channels in your discord to get the ID.

 ### Commands
 - ```!join``` to have the bot join a VC you are currently in